Can I Sue a Restaurant for Vibrio vulnificus?

-You may have a Vibrio Vulnificus lawsuit if you or a loved one was sickened after eating tainted seafood at a restaurant.
-Attorney Fred Pritzker recently won a wrongful death lawsuit for a family whose loved one died of Vibrio vulnificus after eating raw oysters at an oyster bar in Florida.
+Yes, you can file a Vibrio vulnificus lawsuit if you or a loved one developed an infection after eating contaminated seafood at a restaurant and there is evidence supporting your claim.
+Vibrio vulnificus can cause severe illness and is the leading cause of death related to seafood consumption in the U.S. Attorney Fred Pritzker recently won a wrongful death lawsuit for a family whose loved one died of Vibrio vulnificus after eating raw oysters at an oyster bar in Florida.
 You can contact our law firm for a free consultation with a Vibrio lawyer using the form below.

 What is Vibrio Vulnificus Food Poisoning?